POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

 Step sections
 -------------

-The path of each grid will be joint as :samp:`PATH_TO_GRIDS/GRID_TYPE/VERSION/METALLICITY/GRID_SLICE`.
+The path of each grid will be joined as :samp:`PATH_TO_GRIDS/GRID_TYPE/VERSION/METALLICITY/GRID_SLICE`.
 The corresponding :samp:`h5` files will have names according to :samp:`PATH_TO_GRIDS/GRID_TYPE/VERSION/METALLICITY/COMPRESSION/GRID_SLICE.h5`.